kungfuai/d3m-primitives/README.md

 4. **ImageSegmentationPrimitive**: This primitive trains a binary image segmentation model using image-level weak supervision (see [1](https://www.mdpi.com/2072-4292/12/2/207/htm)).
 Furthermore, the pre-trained featurizer is used the initialize the parameters of segmentation encoder.
 Thus, the training process is also an instance of transfer learning (see [2](https://arxiv.org/pdf/2003.02899.pdf)).

+### Semi-Supervised

+1. **CorrectAndSmoothPrimitive**: This primitive applies the [Correct and Smooth](https://arxiv.org/pdf/2010.13993.pdf) procedure for semi-supervised learning.
+It combines a simple classification model with two label propagation post-processing steps - one that spreads residual errors and one that smooths predictions.

+2. **TabularSemiSupervisedPrimitive**: This primitive applies one of three methods (PseudoLabel, VAT, and ICT) for semi-supervised learning on tabular data.